xblam/naive-bayesians/README.md

 # Ending solution
 - my ending solution is to simply run the naive bayesian on the acceleration pdf.
 With this combination, I am able to classify correctly 8 out of 10 objects, which was markedly better than any of my attempts at a more complex way of running the naive bayesian.

+# Hypothesized issue
+- i believe the greatest weakness of my current setup lies in how the distributions of planes and birds are too overlapped, so if there is a slow plane, the bayesian model will always classify it as a bird if I just use velocity values
+- likewise, since the acceleration values for planes is so spread out (centered around 0, but then there are some very large outliers), I am unable to effectly use accelerations to "seperate" the values in the bayesian likelihood calculation.
+Unfortunately, combining these two statistics also does not tend to help, as they are typically of different magnitudes, and their combination is rendered uneffective.
+- I was thinking of normalizing the individual likelihoods so that prob_v(plane) and prob_v(bird) added to 1 for both velocity and acceleration, but this also did not show any significant improvement.

 ## Run Notes
 - When ran, all of the data will automatically be processed, and the final results of the classification will be printed out in terminal.